You’ve probably heard people say, “the money is in the list”. What does this mean?

 Remember, the money is in the list.
 Whatever money you spend on gaining email addresses, you will get back in the revenue from this list.

-Start content marketing
+Start getting subscribers with content marketing

 Everything that I’ve described so far is a very targeted method of list building.